jhpyle/docassemble/_docs/functions.md

 {% include side-by-side.html demo="forget-prior" %}

-Note that when you press a Continue button, you are taken back to where you were when you clicked on the action link; you complete the current action and "fall back" to the previous incomplete action.
+Note that when you press a Continue button in this interview, you are taken back to where you were when you clicked on the action link; you complete the current action and "fall back" to the previous incomplete action.

 The `url_action()` function accepts an optional keyword parameter `_forget_prior`.
 If set to `True`, then when the action is run, any